Glossary

 Exceptional talent in a field of art, culture or sport

-We will consider you have exceptional talent in your field of art, culture or sport if all of the following apply:
+We will consider a person has exceptional talent in their field of art, culture or sport if they:

-- you have an international reputation and record of excellence in your field
+- have an international reputation and record of excellence in their field

-- you can help New Zealanders to take part in and improve the quality of their achievements in your field of art, culture or sport.
+- can help New Zealanders to take part in and improve the quality of their own achievements in their field of art, culture or sport.

 Executive or senior manager